 No products in the cart.

-M390 has become the preferred “super steel” choice for high-end lock and small fixed blades as of 2010.
+M390 has become the preferred “super steel” choice for high-end folders and small fixed blades as of 2010.
 The longevity of M390 is relatively impressive given that it was developed in the late 1980s as a modified stainless version of Böhler’s own K190.
-The steel saw little use in knives until Latrobe steel copied M390 and sold it as 20CV in the USA, which then became popular with several production knife companies.
+The steel saw little use in knives until Latrobe steel copied M390 and sold it as 20CV in the USA, which became popular with several production knife companies.
 Carpenter began producing their own version CTS-204P, and all three have been steadily building in popularity with knives ever since.

 Here is a composition comparison graph of the steel (visit zKnives.com).